 Finally, I really enjoyed Pat Teglia’s talk The Path to Becoming an Accidental Architect.
 He defined the differences between a Drupal Developer and a Drupal Architect, and offered some useful advice for those interested in becoming a Drupal leader.
 He cited the importance of knowing a little bit about every aspect of Drupal: “breadth over depth.”
 He also talked about the importance of creativity as well as the ability to convey that creativity (communication).
 Pat suggested taking time each day to work the “creative muscle,” whether that be doodling, practicing music, or even simple brainstorming—he writes “top 10” lists on topics ranging from the modules he’d like to create in Drupal to movie trivia.
 It’s about delving into your curiosity, developing it, and then using it in your work to stay ahead of the pack.

 These are just a few inspirations and pieces of knowledge I’m already putting to good use.
 There was a lot to do and see at DrupalCon New Orleans, and if you weren’t able to make it, I suggest taking a look at the official DrupalCon NOLA photo album to get a sense of the palpable Drupal 8 camaraderie, or listening to some of the sessions.
 You can hear me chat more about the experience on Episode #120 of Talking Drupal.
-And, as always, send questions my way.
+And, as always, send questions to my Twitter.
 I love to talk Drupal.